idanmnr/XmlCompare/README.md

 In this file you specify which web services to contact and get the data from.
 You need to specify the service name, username, pwd, and full path of the output file.

-!important - the full paths you specify in this file should then be copied to the ea_xml_compare.bat file.
+**important** - the full paths you specify in this file should then be copied to the ea_xml_compare.bat file.

 This file is read by the XmlDiffXmlFileFinder.exe